exercism/elm/exercises/practice/allergies/.approaches/bitwise-and-type-alias/content.md

 ## When to use this approach?

-This approach makes the domain concept of using bit positions in an `Int` to represent a list of `Allergy` more explicit, and is the best approach for this, but otherwise shares most of the same properties as the [Bitwise and List approach][bitwise-and-list] it is based on.
+This is the best approach for embracing the domain concept of using bit positions in the allergy score to represent a list of `Allergy`, but otherwise shares most of the same properties as the [Bitwise and List approach][bitwise-and-list] it is based on.

 The only difference is that the bit positions are hard coded and explicit.